-The bricks and mortar of a masonry chimney are porous and absorb large amounts of water and waterproofing your chimney can extend the life of the exposed chimney walls.
+The bricks and mortar of a masonry chimney are porous and absorb large amounts of water.
+Waterproofing your chimney can extend the life of the exposed chimney walls.
 A common brick is like a sponge, absorbing water and wicking moisture to the chimney interior.
 The filling up with water then drying out wears the brick down causing chips, cracks and sometimes even breaking the brick in half or breaking pieces off.
 This wet/dry cycle also effects the mortar joints that hold the bricks together.
 As this mortar deteriorates, bricks loosen and can even fall out if not addressed.
 This water penetration can cause interior and exterior damage to your home and chimney.
-Of course for those homeowners who have annual inspections as recommended will know well in advance that these types of chimney repairs are coming and can plan to get repairs done as required.
+Of course, those homeowners who have annual inspections as recommended will know well in advance that these types of chimney repairs are coming and can plan to get repairs done as required.

 Material Must be Breathable